Agent-Snaxx/Fight-Club/README.md

 -
 -
 - Repo Notes:
-- this is MIT transparent not available first mover on so many levels mostly to break the crypto way
+- MIT transparent not available for sale or resale
-- provide relevant framework for todays tech to swap at level you could not imagine rival old dust fintech bot
+- relevant framework with todays tech to swap with confidence
-- i had to teach myself where the answers are closely gaurded -paywalled or subscriptioned or flat fee
-- stop the crypto beatdowns and fight back with weapons of the digital age -
+- stop the crypto beatdowns and fight back
 -
+-
-- battle tested with match logs and more logs and charts NOT MY BUG -------Fix your own bugs.
+- battle tested with match logs and more logs and charts
+- designed break even as neutral base use the tech to make it yours
+- NOT MY BUG -------Fix your own bugs.